jwakely/CppPerformanceBenchmarks/README.txt

 Goals:

-To help compiler vendors identify places where they may be able to improve the performance of the code they generate.
+To help compiler vendors identify places where they may be able to improve the performance of the code they generate, or the libraries they supply.

 To help developers understand the performance impact of using different data types, operations, and C++ langugage features with their